 Employees are feeling the stretch in their budgets, with many leveraging the hot job market to seek higher-paying jobs.
 Many are also considering returning to school, whether to change careers, sharpen their competitive edge, or boost their salary potential.

 A college degree has long played a vital role in employment.
 Increasingly, a bachelor's degree has become a basic requirement for many professional career tracks.
 The value of an undergraduate degree stems from its long-lasting soft skills, such as leadership and creative problem-solving, which adapt over time and across positions.

 As technology drives industries to evolve and improve efficiency, more careers center on soft skills.
 This shift is already visible in job demand: 9 in 10 new positions require a bachelor's degree.

 The time and expense of college make going back a big decision.
-With more personal responsibility, adult students tend to have more factors to weigh than the typical incoming freshman.
+With more personal responsibilities, adult students tend to have more factors to weigh than the typical incoming first-year student.

-But they also stand to benefit more from going.
-Indeed, adult learners often find that they are better college students than they were at age 20.
+But these more established individuals also stand to benefit more from going.
+Indeed, adult learners often find that they're better college students than they were at age 20.

 Whether you're fresh out of high school or mid-career, the right reasons to go to college can look quite similar: